liamcottle/meshtastic-flasher-ble/README.md

 > NOTE: Use the firmware files ending with `-update.bin`.
 > https://github.com/meshtastic/meshtastic.github.io/tree/master

+If your device does not auto reboot after flashing, something probably went wrong.

+At this time, the Meshtastic [firmware-ota](https://github.com/meshtastic/firmware-ota/blob/33451a5c690a2366e292be194863c877560e86d0/src/main.cpp) running on the device does not send any events over BLE to tell us if flashing was successful or if it failed.

 ## How to reboot to OTA mode?

 The Meshtastic iOS app supports sending the Reboot OTA admin message.